Dijkstra Algorithm Explained: Why It Actually Works

 Common mistakes and how to avoid them

-- Not checking for stale priority queue entries: Without the settled check, you'll process nodes multiple times.
+- Stale queue entries: Without the settled check, you'll process nodes multiple times.
 The algorithm still produces correct distances, but time complexity degrades from

-O((V + E) log V)to potentiallyO(V² log V)on dense graphs. - Using Dijkstra on graphs with negative weights: It won't crash.
+O((V + E) log V)to potentiallyO(V^2 log V)on dense graphs. - Negative weights: Dijkstra won't crash with negative edges.
 It won't throw an error.
 It'll silently produce wrong answers for some nodes, and you won't know unless you test against a known solution.
-If you can't guarantee non-negative weights, switch to Bellman-Ford.
+If you can't guarantee nonnegative weights, switch to Bellman-Ford.

 - Confusing Dijkstra with BFS: Both use a queue, both process nodes by distance.
 But BFS uses a FIFO queue (correct for unweighted graphs) and Dijkstra uses a priority queue (correct for weighted graphs).
 Wrong queue type, wrong results.